VictorVolkov7/VictorVolkov7/README.md

 ### About

-- 💻 I am a begginer Python Developer
+- 💻 I am a Python Developer

 ### Skills 😎